HankB/provoke_ZFS_corruption/initial-results.md

 * Provide more efficient ways to modify the files.
     * `sed -i s/../abcd/ file` replaces first two chars with "abcd"
     * `echo x | dd of=file bs=1 count=1 seek=<rnd> conv=notrunc` replaces byte at 0 with 'x'
+* Base text file size on size, not time.
+On `iox86` the text files are larger than the binary packages.